CLIMADA-project/climada_python/doc/guide/git_flow.rst

    a GUI.
 With the command line you have to use text editor, you cannot do it directly with the git command)
 -  Put the name of the function/class/module/file that was edited
+-  When fixing an issue, add the reference gh-ISSUENUMBER to the commit message e.g. “fixes gh-40.” or “Closes gh-40.”
+For more infos see `here <https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords#about-issue-references>`__.

 Git commands for CLIMADA
 ------------------------